thematthiasleitner/spaced-repetition-explorer/README.md

 Browse your Obsidian Spaced Repetition flashcards ordered by ease or due date, with deck selection, keyboard navigation, and inline front/back rendering.

+> Credit: This plugin is heavily inspired by, and would not exist without, the excellent [Obsidian Spaced Repetition](https://github.com/st3v3nmw/obsidian-spaced-repetition) plugin.
+All scheduling logic and flashcard parsing remain theirs; this explorer is just a companion browser.

 ## Features
 - Deck tree view with the same icon and feel as the Spaced Repetition plugin.
 - Card browser sorted by lowest ease or earliest due date.